001elijah/python-flask-app/README.md

 # Welcome to python-flask-app

 to run the project locally, download or clone the repo and run `pip3 install -r requirements.txt` to install all dependencies.
-Then run `flask run` to run the app.
+Then run `flask run` or `flask --debug run` to run the app.

 To generate [requirements.txt] I've used command propmt `pip3 freeze > requirements.txt`.